A Sessionography and History of Studio and Select Live Recordings

 from the Famous Chart-Toppers to the Infamous Rarities

 The Rolling Stones Complete Recording Sessions, written and researched by Martin Elliott, is the definitive guide to the Rolling Stones’ recorded works.
-It provides significant live tour and concert details and sets the fifty years of events in a historical and cultural context.
+It provides significant live tour and concert details and sets over fifty years of events in a historical and cultural context.

-His involvement with the Rolling Stones was over a 25 year period and for nine albums: Sticky Fingers (1971), Some Girls (1978), Emotional Rescue (1980), Sucking In The Seventies (1981), Tattoo You (1981), Undercover (1983), Steel Wheels (1989), Flashpoint (1991) and Stripped (1995) and the Live At The Max IMAX film soundtrack (1991).
-His role ranged from tape operator, recording engineer, mixer, associate producer and co-producer.
+Chris's involvement with the Rolling Stones was over a 25 year period and for twelve albums: Get Yer Ya-Ya's Out (1970), Sticky Fingers (1971), Some Girls (1978), Emotional Rescue (1980), Sucking In The Seventies (1981), Tattoo You (1981), Undercover (1983), Rewind (1971-1984), Steel Wheels (1989), Flashpoint (1991), Totally Stripped - Brixton (1995) and Stripped (1995) and the Live At The Max IMAX film soundtrack (1991).
+His role ranged from tape operator, recording engineer, mastering engineer, mixer, associate producer and co-producer.

 The book was extensively re-worked for 2012 release which tied in with the 50th anniversary of the greatest rock ‘n’ roll band in the world and the commencement of their sixth decade at the forefront of contemporary music.
 The book lists every session and recording (studio and significant live) – both the official releases and the infamous bootlegs.

 Research and interviews have continued since 2012 and the database continues to be updated to include new interviews, live dates and a forthcoming album release due in December 2016.
 The appendices on this website are updated as events happen.